 Thus, in light of the fact that out-of-state drivers must now recover all their damages through a tort action, Michigan drivers found to be 51% or more responsible for the accident can be responsible for the total amount of injured party’s damages.

 Michigan residents aren’t subject to the new “threshold” injury standard to collect PIP benefits.
 Nor do Michiganders need to satisfy the threshold injury standard to recover excess economic damages, such as medical bills in excess of their PIP medical limits.
 But they must meet the specified criteria in order to recover non-economic damages, such as pain and suffering.

 With the new no-fault law, out-of-state drivers must seek damages from an at-fault Michigan driver through tort law.
 Plus, their injury must meet the “threshold” standard, which is an injury that’s to the extent that impacts the victim’s daily life.

 Also, a Michigan driver who causes an accident with an out-of-state motorist may have a higher exposure for damages if he or she is sued by the injured out-of-state driver.
 It’s a good idea to review your auto policy coverages because you may now have insufficient coverage to protect yourself in the event of an auto accident.

-If you have questions about the new Michigan no-fault law, contact an experienced auto accident attorney in Michigan.
+If you have questions about the new Michigan no-fault law, contact an experienced car accident attorney in Grand Rapids.
 The Buchanan Firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.